pbrotoisworo/tweet2map/README.md

 https://twitter.com/MMDA

 To do:
+- Fix some bugs with location and direction parsing
 - Spell checker and auto-correct for location strings
 - More user options for what to do with new locations
 - More locations in the database